cmu-phil/Spectral/README.md

 - exact couple of a tower of spectra

 ### Already Done:
+- Most things in the HoTT Book up to Section 8.6 (see [this file](https://github.com/leanprover/lean/blob/master/hott/book.md))
-- pointed types
+- pointed types, maps, homotopies and equivalences
-- definition of algebraic structures such as groups, rings, fields,
+- definition of algebraic structures such as groups, rings, fields
-- some algebra: quotient, product, free.
+- some algebra: quotient, product, free groups.